 - Choose to unsubscribe from them if you want

 - You can also choose to “rollup” certain subscriptions as well –

 which will combine these emails into one.

-If you don’t want to go this route, follow this great guide on how to unsubscribe and declutter your email by TheVerge.
+If you don’t want to go this route with Unroll.me, follow this great guide on how to unsubscribe and de-clutter your email by TheVerge.

 Clean and sanitize your phone, laptop, or tablet (and their cases!)

-Create a list of books and other reading you want to do
+Create a list of books You want to read

 Create a vision board for the year

 Some of us are extremely visual in how we relate to things.

 Creating a vision board helps you visualize different goals or accomplishments you’d like to achieve by a certain point of time.